 Abstract: After we fit a model, our analysis does not stop.
 We want to use our results to construct counterfactual scenarios.
 We want to study the effects of changes in variables over the population or for a specific subpopulation.
 Answering such questions is more challenging for nonlinear models and, in particular, for models in which we make no assumptions about functional forms—nonparametric models.
 In this course, we will illustrate how to answer these and other relevant empirical questions for nonlinear cross-sectional and panel-data models and for nonparametric models.
 We do this within a unified framework using Stata.

-Network analysis using Stata and some applications in international economics
+Network analysis using Stata: nwcommands, extensions, and applications

 Abstract: After reviewing the several user-written packages that exist to study networks with Stata, I will focus on the nwcommands package developed by Thomas Grund and especially detail my extensions to this package.
 I will stress how to declare data to be a network with the help of some commands I developed (nw_fromlist, nw_fromneighbor, nw_fromstem, etc.).
 Then, I will show how to compute standard econometrics regressions (OLS, etc.) using network metrics, as well as how to use network-designed econometrics methods (QAP).
 I will rely on data on international trade, known as the world trade web, as well as data on the international investments of multinational firms and show how to measure the resemblance between those two networks.